 “Well met, Percy.”
 She hesitated only a moment before introducing herself as Silvia.
 “I do some contract work when it’s necessary.”

 “Do you have any advice for me?
 I’m trying to sell him something a little…sensitive.
 I’m pretty nervous about it.”
-Percy shuffled his feet nervously, seemingly not noticing how close to the edge of the stairs he still was.
+Percy shuffled his feet, seeming not to notice how close to the edge of the stairs he still was.

-Siobhan raised an eyebrow, but didn’t pry, reaching out to nudge him away from danger.
+Siobhan raised an eyebrow, reaching out to nudge him away from danger.
 “Well…don’t take his first offer, I suppose.
 And don’t be too nervous.
 The worst he can do is say no.”

 Percy looked down at the cartridge, muttering, “I don’t think that’s the worst he can do,” but then gave her a bright smile, wincing as the expression squished the swollen flesh around his black eye.
 “I’d better get in there.
 Thanks, Silvia!”
 With a wave of his hand, he stepped past her, taking a fortifying breath before knocking on the door to Oliver’s office.

-Siobhan shook her head, a little bemused, but moved on, stopping at the little apothecary tucked away on the other side of the building, whose hallway was guarded by yet another Verdant Stag enforcer.
+Siobhan shook her head, a little bemused, then made for the apothecary tucked away on the other side of the building, the hallway guarded by yet another Verdant Stag enforcer.

-Within, she found what she’d really come for.
-An triangular vial of what looked like rather like slug poop.
+Within, she found the main purpose of her trip, and the reason she had risked coming to the Verdant Stag—a triangular vial of what looked rather like slug poop.
 The substance within was a grey-brown, porous sludge, nothing like some of the more interesting-looking potions that came in bright colors, glowed, or roiled within their containers.
-Still, Siobhan had to suppress a huge grin as she picked up the vial, even despite the three gold price tag.
+Still, Siobhan had to suppress a huge grin as she picked it up, despite the three-gold price tag.

 “Beamshell tincture is addictive, and leaves an energy debt.
 People who abuse it will keep pushing until they collapse, malnourished and dehydrated, and for thaumaturges, with a significantly increased chance of Will-strain.
 If you have narcolepsy, or insomnia, or some other legitimate reason to need this, I’m happy to sell it to you once you bring me proof.”

 Briefly, Siobhan considered asking Oliver or Katerin to come down and vouch for her, or even coming back the next day with a forged healer’s prescription—but no, that was ridiculous.
 She leaned forward and said in a low voice, “I encountered an Aberrant that caused a severe sedative effect.
 You probably heard about the incident.”
-Aberrants were the kind of thing that was hard to argue against, and likely to engender some kind of emotional response.
+Aberrants were the kind of thing that was hard to argue against and likely to engender an emotional response.
 In this case, hopefully sympathy, and a hesitance to ask too many questions.
 “I don’t have narcolepsy, I just need a little help staying sharp when I’m awake.
 I assure you, I have no plans to abuse the concoction.
-I brew a good number of the potions you stock here,” she added for good measure.
+I brew a good number of the potions you stock here,” she added.

-More or less, what Siobhan said was true, expect for her fatigue being caused directly by lingering anomalous effects from an Aberrant.
+What Siobhan said was more or less true, except for her fatigue being caused directly by lingering anomalous effects of the Aberrant.
 She just needed something a little stronger than coffee to give her energy while she was awake.
 She couldn’t continue to drag her way through her days, barely scraping by.
 She wasn’t stupid enough to abuse the beamshell tincture until she got herself addicted.

-Alice still hesitated, until Siobhan sighed.
+Alice still hesitated, drawing a weary sigh from Siobhan.
 “I can get Katerin to vouch for me, if she’s here.”
 Bringing in Oliver would be a little too much, probably.

 The excitement of potential relief got her all the way to the Silk Door without feeling the nip of the cold.

-Within her little backroom closet, she changed back into her male form, then picked up Sebastien’s clothes that she’d left there the night of the last secret meeting, before everything went so wrong.
+Within her closet-sized backroom, she changed into her male form, then picked up Sebastien’s clothes, which she’d left there the night of the incident before everything went so wrong.

-She’d also brought back the dress she’d been wearing the night of the incident, hoping to stash it at the Silk Door until she had a chance to take it to a used clothing shop for sale.
-She didn’t want to wear it any more, on the very small chance that the outfit would be recognized or otherwise used to connect her to the scene of the crime.
+She’d also brought back the Raven Queen’s dress, which she would stash there until she had a chance to take it to a used clothing shop for sale.
+There was a small chance the outfit might be recognized or otherwise used to connect her to the scene of the crime.

-She picked up the pile of red and black fabric, thinking to cast the shedding-destroyer spell on it all so the outfit would be safe to leave, but her finger brushed up against what felt like a metal wire.
+She picked up the pile of red and black fabric, intending to cast the shedding-destroyer spell on it, but her finger brushed up against what felt like a metal wire.

 Siobhan stepped forward cautiously, pinching one corner of the fabric and lifting until the wire revealed itself.

 Only it wasn’t a wire.
-It was a piece of the flesh-and-bone string that Newton’s Aberrant had been formed from, woven through the fabric and stiff like wire.
-It must have crawled through at some point, though the sharp edge seemed to indicate that a slicing spell had severed it.
+It was a piece of the flesh-and-bone string that Newton’s Aberrant had been formed from, and which had infected and subsumed anyone it touched, woven through the fabric.
+The sharp edge suggested that a slicing spell had severed it at some point.

 It didn’t move, even when she clicked her tongue experimentally to see if it reacted to the noise.

-It didn’t smell, or seem to have decayed.
+There was also no smell or evidence of decay.
 ‘It might not actually be made out of flesh, come to think of it.
 Just because it’s the same color means nothing.
 This is a piece of an Aberrant.
-It could be metal, or have some preserving anomalous effect that’s lingering.
 How did the Red Guard not notice this?’

-The fact that they hadn’t actually reassured her.
-‘If the string was dangerous, surely they would have noticed them with one of their scanning artifacts?’
+That they hadn’t perversely reassured her.
+‘If the string was dangerous, surely they would have found it with one of their scanning artifacts?’

 Horrified and fascinated, Siobhan used the edge of her cloak to protect her skin as she pulled the string out from where it had woven itself into the hem, almost invisibly.
-It was a couple inches long, as thin as a hair, and quite rigid.
-She stared at it for a long time, watching for any signs of life, or vibration.
+It was a couple of inches long, as thin as a hair, and rigid.
+She stared at it for a long time, watching for any signs of life.

-By the time she got back to the dorms, any excitement from the beamshell tincture was long forgotten.
+When she finally got back to the dorms, any excitement regarding the beamshell tincture was long forgotten.

 She lay down on the thin bed, a sheen of sweat on her forehead.
-She imagined the thread secretly growing in the dark and shuddered, wondering if she’d just made a mistake.
+Imagining the thread secretly growing in the dark, she shuddered, wondering if she’d just made a mistake.
 She could have given it to the Red Guard, or Professor Lacer, or even simply tried to burn it up with a fire.